-In work, Bektemirova et al[58] used the HbA1c level to evaluate the efficacy of hypoglycemic drugs taken by 83 patients with T2DM and H. pylori-associated diseases during eradication therapy.
-Glycated hemoglobin A was shown to reach a target level of < 6.5% in 62 out of the 83 examinees, while it remained elevated (> 7.0%) in 21 patients.
+Bektemirova et al[58] used the HbA1c level to evaluate the efficacy of hypoglycemic drugs taken by 83 patients with T2DM and H. pylori-associated diseases during eradication therapy.
+Glycated hemoglobin A was shown to reach a target level of < 6.5% in 62 of the 83 examinees, while it remained elevated (> 7.0%) in 21 patients.
 This means that despite the use of hypoglycemic drugs, the level of hyperglycemia persisted in these patients for at least 2-3 mo.
 And it was in these patients who did not reach the target HbA1c level had a significantly (P < 0.017) lower efficiency of eradication therapy than those who achieved the target level of HbA1c < 6.5%.
-The data obtained by Bektemirova et al[58] indirectly suggest that the bacterium H. pylori most likely took advantage of chronic hyperglycemia to survive under the extreme conditions of eradication.
+The data obtained by Bektemirova et al[58] indirectly suggest that H. pylori most likely take advantage of chronic hyperglycemia to survive under the extreme conditions of eradication.

-According to Tseng, the use of insulin to normalize blood glucose levels in patients with T2DM substantially increases the rate of H. pylori eradication compared to those with DM without insulin[25].
-The higher efficiency of H. pylori eradication in T2DM patients taking insulin assumes that these patients are more likely to normalize their blood glucose levels during insulin therapy.
+According to Tseng, the use of insulin to normalize blood glucose levels in patients with T2DM substantially increases the rate of H. pylori eradication compared to those with DM without insulin administration[25].
+The higher efficiency of H. pylori eradication in T2DM patients taking insulin suggests that these patients are more likely to normalize their blood glucose levels during insulin therapy.
 And this is most likely to cause an increase in the efficiency of H. pylori eradication.

 CONCLUSION

-The data available in the literature allow advance the following hypothesis that in diabetic patients, the H. pylori bacterium is most likely to utilize both amino acids and glucose for its vital activity.
+The data available in the literature advance the following hypothesis that in diabetic patients, H. pylori are most likely to utilize both amino acids and glucose for its vital activity.
 The hypothesis makes it possible to explain the high detection rate of H. pylori in diabetic patients, as well as their lower eradication therapy efficiency.
-Undoubtedly, this hypothesis requires further conformations, by using biochemical, microbiological, molecular genetics, and other studies.
+Undoubtedly, this hypothesis requires further conformations by biochemical, microbiological, molecular genetics, and other studies.
 Further multicenter studies are needed to confirm this hypothesis.
-But if this hypothesis is correct, then before H. pylori is eradicated in patients with diabetes mellitus, there is a need for mandatory monitoring and targeted correction of blood glucose and HbA1c levels according to the algorithm given in the figure 1.
-The algorithm provides for the management of patients with DM and concomitant H. pylori-associated diseases, which is of great practical importance for their successful eradication therapy.
+But if this hypothesis is correct, then before H. pylori are eradicated in DM patients, there is a need for mandatory monitoring and targeted correction of blood glucose and HbA1c levels according to the algorithm given in Figure 1.
+The algorithm can be used for the management of patients with DM and concomitant H. pylori-associated diseases, which is of great practical importance for their successful eradication therapy.

 ACKNOWLEDGEMENTS

-The authors express their gratitude to Alexandr Igorevich Burmistrov for technical assistance in preparing this article
+The authors express their gratitude to Alexandr Igorevich Burmistrov for technical assistance in preparing this article.

 REFERENCES